noda/selfhost-service-skeleton/README.md

 - eventlet
 - gevent

-The --pool command line argument is optional.
+The --pool command-line argument is optional.
 If not specified, Celery defaults to the prefork execution pool.

 ### Why we prefer solo for --pool

-The solo pool is a bit of a special execution pool.
-Strictly speaking, the solo pool is neither threaded nor process-based, it is not even a pool as it is always solo.
+The solo pool is a bit of a unique execution pool.
+Although, strictly speaking, the solo pool is neither threaded nor process-based, it is not even a pool as it is always solo.

 The solo pool runs inside the worker process.
 It runs inline, which means there is no bookkeeping overhead.
-This makes the solo worker fast.
-But it also blocks the worker while it executes tasks.
-Which has some implications when remote-controlling workers.
+This solution makes the solo worker fast.
+But it also blocks the worker while it executes tasks, which has some implications when remote-controlling workers.

-Using solo ensures that only task is executed on a worker at a time, making it easier to predict the maximum load and maximum memory requirements.
-Allowing you to handle the pool behaviour to another layer, such as Kubernetes.
-Where you can have multiple instances of the same container.
+Using solo ensures that only one task is executed at a time on a worker, making it easier to predict the maximum load and memory requirements.
+Allowing you to handle the pool behaviour to another layer, such as Kubernetes, where you can have multiple instances of the same container.

 [fig1]: https://raw.githubusercontent.com/noda/selfhost-service-skeleton/main/docs/assets/request_example.svg "Request example"